zentyal/zentyal/docs/en/user/groupware.rst

 .. [#] Note for eGroupware advanced users: The password is stored in
        the file `/var/lib/ebox/conf/ebox-egroupware.passwd` and
-       usernames are 'admin' and 'ebox' for header and domain configuration respectively.
+       usernames are *admin* and *ebox* for header and domain configuration respectively.

 Groupware service settings with eBox